Rules Governing Certification

 (2) Successfully completes with a minimum grade of "C" at least 1 semester credit from a qualified paralegal studies program during each reporting period.

 (3) "Reporting period" means the 2-year period during which a paralegal must satisfy the Wisconsin continuing paralegal education requirement of this section.
-The reporting period for a paralegal certified in an even-numbered year shall end on June 30 of each even numbered year following the year in which the paralegal was certified initially.
+The reporting period for a paralegal certified in an even-numbered year shall end on June 30 of each even-numbered year following the year in which the paralegal was certified initially.
 The reporting period for a paralegal certified in an odd-numbered year shall end on June 30 of each odd-numbered year following the year in which the paralegal was certified initially.

 (5) “Approved continuing paralegal or continuing legal education” means programming that has been approved as such by the Wisconsin Board of Bar Examiners, or which is offered as continuing paralegal or legal education by the American Bar Association, approved state or national law-related organizations, national or state paralegal associations, accredited educational institutions, or federal or state regulatory or governmental authorities.
-The Program Registrar shall identify such procedures as may be reasonably necessary to verify attendance at, and the accreditation status of, individual continuing legal education programs that will satisfy the requirements of this Section V.
+The Program Registrar shall identify such procedures as may be reasonably necessary to verify attendance at, and the accreditation status of, individual continuing legal education programs that will satisfy the requirements of this Section IV.

 V. Persons Ineligible for Certification or Recertification